-Sensor board w/ LTC4079 solar MPPT battery charger and NRF24l01+ radio socketDesigned by ceech, Ships from Slovenia
+Sensor board w/ LTC4079 solar MPPT battery charger and NRF24l01+ radio socketDesigned by ceech in Slovenia

 Charger IC has a complete constant current, constant voltage algorithm.
 It is a low quiescent current, high voltage linear charger for most battery chemistry types including Li-Ion/Polymer, Lead-Ac...Read More…